MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/plan-communications-strategy.md

 ### Scenario C: Plan and produce a town hall for your organization
 <image>
 You want to host a live or pre-recorded event in the form of a town hall event for a large sales and support department of more than 1,000 people.
 The goal of the town hall is to update everyone on the state of the business and announce new products.
-The typical employee talks to customers on a regular basis, and needs be up to date on all offerings.
+The typical employee talks to customers regularly, and needs be up to date on all offerings.
 Both sales and support employees need technical information and specifications to share with customers, but support agents tend to want more in-depth information to help resolve customer issues.
-Both audiences like to ask questions -- and get answers -- during these types of events.
+Both audiences like to ask questions--and get answers--during these types of events.
 The outcome of this scenario is a large region or division of an organization engages with new information, resources, messages, and direction during a live event that’s recorded and can be viewed later.

 ### Scenario D: Distribute organizational news for your organization
 <image>